conlan/nft-scribe/README.md

-# NFT-annotations
+#NFT Scribe
-Allow owners to annotate their NFTs.
+A smart contract that allows ERC721 owners to append onchain messages and annotations to their tokens.

 Deployed contracts: